-Audi's big, aggressive Q8 is a comfortable cruiser and more practical than expected, with its smart interior a sure crowd pleaser
+Audi's big, aggressive Q8 is a comfortable cruiser, with a smart interior that feels a treat to sit in

 Good stuff